-Jon Ossoff, the Democratic candidate in the 2016 Special Congressional Election for Georgia‘s sixth district, is dating a longtime girlfriend, Alisha Kramer.
-She’s currently a student at Emory University and the reason why Ossoff doesn’t live in the district he’s hoping to represent in Congress.
+Jon Ossoff, who was the Democratic candidate in the 2016 Special Congressional Election for Georgia‘s sixth district, is engaged to his longtime girlfriend, Alisha Kramer.
+She’s currently a student at Emory University and the reason why Ossoff doesn’t live in the district he hoped to represent in Congress.

-Georgia’s sixth congressional district is currently not represented in Congress after President Donald Trump chose Tom Price as his Health and Human Services Secretary.
-If no candidate gets 50 percent of the vote on April 18, a runoff election will take place on June 20.
-The seat hasn’t been held by a Democrat since John J. Flynt held it from 1965 to 1979.
+Georgia’s sixth congressional district was vacant in Congress after President Donald Trump chose Tom Price as his Health and Human Services Secretary.
+The seat hadn’t been held by a Democrat since John J. Flynt held it from 1965 to 1979.
+That will continue to be the case, after Republican Karen Handel beat Ossoff on June 20.

 Here’s what you need to know about Ossoff’s girlfriend, Alisha Kramer.